-This witness must explain the full impact of Power of Attorney, and confirm you understand before watching you sign the document.
-The nominated Attorney should also sign the form to accept their appointment for the role.
+This witness must explain the full impact of the Power of Attorney, and confirm you understand the document before watching you sign the it.
+The nominated Attorney should also sign the document to accept their appointment for the role.

 Some state or territory authorities have created a template which can be used to create your own Power of Attorney document.
 The document must contain the name and address of the Principal and the person being appointed as the Attorney.
 It should include detailed instructions around how they can use assets, and any limitations on using funds.

 Safewill has also launched a new service through our platform allowing you to appoint a Power of Attorney on your laptop or mobile device.
-The easy-to-use form allows you to customise your preferences, and each document is verified by a lawyer for your own protection.
+The easy-to-use form allows you to customise your preferences.

 Disclaimer: The information contained in this guide is not intended to be a substitute for legal advice but as a basic guide to the application process.
 If you have concerns or queries you should consult a legal professional about your specific circumstances.

 The best way to contact our Customer Care team is - we are open 7 days a week.